brunograna/brunograna/README.md

 My name is Bruno Garcia and i'm currently working at 🏢 Sensedia as a Software Developer

 ### 💝 Some technologies and topics that i love
-🔸 Node.JS
+🔹 Node.JS

-🔸 Java
+🔹 Java

-🔸 React.JS
+🔹 React.JS

-🔸 Cloud computing
+🔹 Cloud computing

-🔸 TDD
+🔹 TDD

-🔸 Microservices
+🔹 Microservices

-### 📫 Dont hesitate to contact me
+### 📫 Don't hesitate to contact me

 [Email](mailto:brunogarciarana@gmail.com) or [Linkedin](https://www.linkedin.com/in/dev-brunogarcia/)